The Exorcist (play)

 The Exorcist is a play by John Pielmeier based on the novel of the same name by William Peter Blatty and is part of The Exorcist franchise.
 The story revolves around a young girl, Regan MacNeil, who is possessed by a demonic spirit.
-Her mother, Chris, seeks out to the church to perform an exorcism.
+Her mother, Chris, seeks out the church to perform an exorcism.

 Production history

 In February 2008, American playwright John Pielmeier expressed an interest in adapting William Peter Blatty's novel of the same name into a play and soon met with Blatty.
 He then began working on a script for the play, in which the first draft was completed in ten days.

 Los Angeles premiere (2012)

 The play had its world premiere at the Gil Gates Theater at the Geffen Playhouse in Los Angeles from July 3 until August 12, 2012.
 It was directed by John Doyle, designed by Scott Pask, lighting design by Jane Cox, sound design by Dan Moses Schreier with music by Sir John Tavener.
 Teller (of magicians Penn & Teller) served as a creative consultant.
 The production starred Brooke Shields as Chris, Richard Chamberlain as Father Merrin and David Wilson Barnes as Father Damien.